Close Menu

 Irish drinks firm C&C Group has agreed to restructure its trading relationship with AB InBev as the firm also announced its financial results are in line with expectations.

-The firm said that from 1 January 2025 it would be reassuming control and distribution of its cider portfolio, which includes Magners, in Greag Britain.
+The firm said that from 1 January 2025 it would be reassuming control and distribution of its cider portfolio, which includes Magners, in Great Britain.
 At the same time, AB InBev will assume control and distribution of its beer portfolio in the off-trade in the Republic of Ireland.

-In its statement, C&C said “bringing the sales, trade marketing and distribution responsibilities in house will provide both companies with the opportunity to strengthen their respective brand portfolios and distribution platforms”.
+In its statement, C&C said “bringing the sales, trade marketing and distribution responsibilities in-house will provide both companies with the opportunity to strengthen their respective brand portfolios and distribution platforms”.

 There has been growth in Matthew Clark and Bibendum, with net revenues up 2%, and in-line performance across its core and premium brands, which was offset by the impact from the disposal of its NAB business in Ireland, lower contract brewing volumes and softer cider volumes in Great Britain, it said.